Casinos Near Orlando, Florida – Closest One to Disney World & Map

-Located 30 miles north on Interstate 4, this new addition to Orlando’s gambling scene is just a 30 minute drive away, (that’s during good times – an hour and 15 minutes during busy times).
+Located 30 miles north on Interstate 4, this still fairly-new addition to Orlando’s gambling scene is just a 30 minute drive away, (that’s during good times – an hour and 15 minutes during busy times).
 From Disney World, its’ 46 miles, which is roughly anywhere from 45 minutes to an hour and 45 minute drive (at peak times).

 As to the “racing” part of the name?
 There’s not live racing, but as sister property to the Daytona Racing & Card Club (see below), there is betting available via a racing simulcast.

 The Orange City Racing & Card Club Jake’s 29, a sports bar/restaurant serving 29 different beers, all at 29 degrees.

 822 Saxon Boulevard